 The following table sets forth a summary of the compensation we paid to our non-employee directors during 2016.
 Ms. Protopapas, our President and Chief Executive Officer, received no compensation for her service as a director in 2016 and, as a result, is not included in the table below.
-The compensation received by Ms. Protopapas for her services as an employee is described in the "Summary Compensation"

-Table" above and the accompanying narrative description.
+The compensation received by Ms. Protopapas for her services as an employee is described in the "Summary Compensation Table" above and the accompanying narrative description.
 Other than as set forth in the table below, we did not pay any compensation or make any equity or non-equity awards to any of our directors in 2016.
+In connection with this offering we intend to adopt a non-employee director compensation policy that would set forth the compensation of our nonemployee directors following this offering.

 Name Fees earned or paid in cash (\$) Option awards (\$) All other compensation (\$) Total (\$)

 David Mott - - -

 Thomas R. Beck, M.D. - - - -

-Elaine V. Jones, Ph.D. -
+Elaine V. Jones, Ph.D. - -

 Sara Nayeem, M.D. - - - -

 Kristen Hege, M.D.(1) 136,300 136,300